martinakubi/foodtruckapp/README.md

 # Food truck App
 ASP .NET web application for managing orders.
 It allows you to add new orders, display the list of orders, and manage the status of orders.

-## Funkce
+## Features
-- Přidání nového obchodníka
+- Adding a new merchant
-- Seznam položek v Menu (obrázek, zařazení, dostupnost)
+- List of items in the Menu (image, category, availability)
-- Přidávání nových objednávek pro Areas Admin
+- Adding new orders for Areas Admin
-- Zobrazení seznamu objednávek pro Areas Admin
+- Viewing the list of orders for Areas Admin
-- Aktualizace stavu objednávky (např. „čeká na zpracování“, „vyřízeno“)
+- Updating order status (e.g., 'pending', 'completed')
-- Odstranění objednávek
+- Deleting orders

-## Technologie
+## Technology
 - ASP.NET Core Razor Page
 - C#
-- Entity Framework Core pro práci s databází
+- Entity Framework Core for database operations
 - PostgreSQL